cedardb/docs/content/references/datatypes/float.md

 ---

 The types `double precision`, `float`, and `real` are floating-point numbers.
-Depending on the precision, they are stored in an four or eight-byte [IEEE&nbsp;754](https://en.wikipedia.org/wiki/IEEE_754) format.
+Depending on the precision, they are stored in a four or eight-byte [IEEE&nbsp;754](https://en.wikipedia.org/wiki/IEEE_754) format.

 {{< callout type="warning" >}}